Kartar Singh Thakral

 Early life

-Kartar was born in Thailand in 1933 and educated at Assumption College in Bangkok.3 The fifth of seven children, he was groomed in the family business at an early age.
 The family enterprise originated from humble roots.
-His father, Sohan Singh Thakral, became an orphan at the age of nine after his entire family, with the exception of him and his younger brother, succumbed to an epidemic.
-Sohan met an elderly Sikh, Kirpa Singh, and shortly after migrated from Pakistan to Thailand to help the latter with his textile business there.
+His father, Sohan Singh Thakral, became an orphan at age nine after his entire family, except him and his younger brother, succumbed to an epidemic.
+Sohan met Kirpa Singh, an elderly Sikh, and shortly after migrated from Pakistan to Thailand to help the latter with his textile business there.
 He peddled textiles in Bangkok for several years before setting up his own retail shop, Punjab Store, in 1905.
 In 1936, Sohan opened a branch in Japan as he believed he would make better profits if he bought the textiles directly from the suppliers.
 When World War II broke out, the family returned to Thailand.4

 Move to Singapore